bensha6757/Malicious_File_indexer/README.md

   ========

-  in order to run the project, you will have to run the CnCServer.py first, and then Malware.py running CnCServer.py will activate the Command and Control Server, which will wait for the Malware.py to send it the compressed MFT file. after the Malware.py finishes to run, you will have to enter the desired file extension, and the magic will happen. the CnCServer.py will stay running waiting for more requests.
+  In order to run the project, you will have to run the CnCServer.py first, and then Malware.py .
+  Running CnCServer.py will activate the Command and Control Server, which will wait for the Malware.py to send it the compressed MFT file.
+  After the Malware.py finishes to run, you will have to enter the desired file extension, and the magic will happen.
+  The CnCServer.py will stay running waiting for more requests.